AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 # Create a Function Compute sink connector

-This topic describes how to create a Function Compute sink connector to export data from topics in your Message Queue for Apache Kafka instance to functions in Function Compute.
+This topic describes how to create a Function Compute sink connector to export data from source topics in your Message Queue for Apache Kafka instance to functions in Function Compute.

 Before you create a Function Compute sink connector, make sure that the following operations are performed:

 1. The connector feature for the Message Queue for Apache Kafka instance is enabled.
 For more information, see [Enable the connector feature](/intl.en-US/User guide/Connectors/Enable the connector feature.md).
-2. Topics are created in the Message Queue for Apache Kafka instance.
+2. Source topics for the Message Queue for Apache Kafka instance are created.
 For more information, see [Step 1: Create a topic](/intl.en-US/Quick-start/Step 3: Create resources.md).

     A topic named fc-test-input is used in this example.

-3. Create a function in Function Compute.
+3. A function in Function Compute is created.
 For more information, see [Create a function in the Function Compute console]().

-    **Note:** The type of function must be event function.
+    **Note:** The functions you create must be event functions.

     An event function named hello\_world is used as an example.
 This is an event function under the guide-hello\_world service that runs in the Python runtime environment.
 The following information shows the sample code of this function: